Trustroots/trustroots/docs/index.md

 ## Contact and communication

 - [Contact us via our support form](https://www.trustroots.org/contact).
-- We are using Slack for volunteer, day-to-day communications.
-Contact [Kasper](https://www.trustroots.org/profile/guaka) (kasper at trustroots dot org) or
+- We are using [chat](Volunteer-Chat.md) for volunteer, day-to-day communications.
-[Mikael](https://www.trustroots.org/profile/mikael) if you want an account.
-You can also contact us for an invite without queuing.
 - For generic, async project conversations that are open for everyone head over to [meta forums](https://meta.trustroots.org/).
 - It's also great if you join the [hacker tribe](https://www.trustroots.org/tribes/hackers)!